mja65/Framethrower_Denise/setup.md

 ## Framethrower Firmware update

-At a later stage there will be a Amiga based Firmware update utility, but until then Firmware updates must be done by the build in USB-C interface.
+At a later stage there will be a Amiga based Firmware update utility.
+Until then, Firmware updates must be done by the built in USB-C interface.
 No driver or special tools are needed for that.
-Just make sure you use a USB-C to USB-A cable, as a direct USB-C to USB-C connection wont work
+Just make sure you use a USB-C to USB-A cable, as a direct USB-C to USB-C connection won't work.

 Precompiled Firmware .UF2, ready to flash : [Firmware](https://github.com/PiStorm/Framethrower_Denise/raw/refs/heads/main/Firmware/build/Framethrower_Denise.uf2)

 1. Power off the Amiga
 2. Press and hold the button on Framethrower
 3. While the button is still pressed, power on the Amiga
-4. You can release now the button and connect a USB-C to USB-A Cable to Framethrower
+4. Release the button and connect a USB-C to USB-A Cable to Framethrower
-5. Connecting the USB Cable to a PC immediatly a drive called "RP2350" will show up
+5. Upon connecting the USB Cable to a PC, a drive called "RP2350" will show up
-6. Just copy or drag&drop the Firmware .UF2 file to the RP2350 drive
+6. Copy or drag and drop the Firmware .UF2 file to the RP2350 drive
-7. The drive will disapear, the Framethrower is updated
+7. The drive will disappear (i.e be dismounted) and the Framethrower is updated